kaylaagh/cse15l-lab-reports/labreport5.md

-# Lab Report 5 - Debugging and Reflection
+# Lab Report 5 - Putting it All Together
 ---
 *Today we will focus on:*
 ```